Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Introduce a few objects at a time to encourage exploration and for the children to have plenty of time to familiarise themselves with them

-Keep an open mind with regard to objects that could be included in play and learning - there are many items around that are readily available
+Keep an open mind concerning objects that could be included in play and learning - there are many items around that are readily available

 Include a variety of items made from different materials that have different textures that will appeal to the senses